System of Porous Medium Equations: Preliminary Results

 \section{Preliminary Results}

 We will study various preliminary results of solution $\bold{u}$ of \eqref{eq-main-equation-of-system} which will be used in the next sections of the paper.

-\subsection{Existence of solution $u^i$}
+\subsection{Existence of solution $\bold{u}=\left(u^1,\cdots,u^k\right)$}

 As the first result of this paper, we are going to deal with the existence of solution of \eqref{eq-main-equation-of-system}.
-We start by collecting a few properties of solution $\bold{u}$. \begin{lemma}[Uniqueness of solutions] Let $\mathcal{A}(x,t)$ be positive, integrable function.
-Then the following problem
+We start by collecting a few properties of solution $\bold{u}$.\\ For a positive, integrable function $\mathcal{A}(x,t)$, we consider the following problem